 Daniel Jones actually had an encouraging fantasy season in his rookie year.
 He had three 4+ touchdown games and several 300+ yard games.
 If you take his 12 starts, average his attempts per game (38), and add those to the 4 games he missed, he would be 6th in the NFL in pass attempts.
 Adding a former receivers coach in Joe Judge, he could want to add a true #1 elite wideout.
 Golden Tate, Darius Slayton, and Sterling Shepard have proved not to be alphas and Jeudy could be paired with Jones for years to come.
 Jeudy would be solid here by getting peppered with targets and opportunity.

 If the Dolphins pass on a quarterback at pick 5, maybe Jeudy is the pick.
-Jeudy and Devante Parker could be an Evans-Godwin like duo that Ryan Fitzpatrick had in Tampa Bay.
+Jeudy and Devante Parker could be an Evans-Godwin-like duo similar to what Ryan Fitzpatrick had in Tampa Bay.
 This could provide an elite stable of receivers for Fitz or some other rookie.
 Parker, Jeudy, and Preston Williams would make the Dolphins dangerous in the AFC East.
-Jeudy would be a lock to for 80+ targets from Fitzpatrick and possibly even more.
-With an immediate grasp of the target share and Jeudy’s talents he could be primed for fantasy stardom right away.
+Jeudy would be a lock for 80+ targets from Fitzpatrick and possibly even more.
+With an immediate grasp of the target share and Jeudy’s talents, he could be primed for fantasy stardom right away.

 The targets might not be as consolidated in a spread offense.
-However, if Jeudy runs a 4.3-second 40-yard dash he could make this the most dynamic offense in all of football.
-He would be a near-perfect fit in this high flying, pass-happy offense.
+However, if Jeudy runs a 4.3-second 40-yard dash, he could make this the most dynamic offense in all of football.
+He would be a near-perfect fit in this high-flying, pass-happy offense.
 Another year in the NFL for Kyler Murray and Kliff Kingsbury will surely help and grow the Arizona offense.
 Murray showed flashes of excellence finishing 3rd in the NFL in money throws (26).
 Jeudy is known for his route running prowess and speed which is what the spread offense is all about.
-This offense lead the league in 4 wide receiver sets in 2019 which would setup a near unstoppable offense with the likes of: Larry Fitzgerald, Christian Kirk, Andy Isabella, and Jerry Jeudy.
+This offense led the league in 4-wide receiver sets in 2019 which would set up a near-unstoppable offense with the likes of Larry Fitzgerald, Christian Kirk, Andy Isabella, and Jerry Jeudy.